spolischook/probability-theory/Tasks/two_shooters.md

 Two shooters fire to the target.
 Event `A` is the first shooter hit the target.
-Event `B` second shooter hit the target
+Event `B` second shooter hit the target.

 Write equations for the next events:
 - `C` - two hits to target
 - `D` - at list one hit to target